Feb 2, 2022, 9:42:48 AM CST Jul 1, 2022, 1:41:18 PM CDT

 This report from the CDC found some evidence that COVID‑19 infection may increase a child's risk for developing type 1 or type 2 diabetes.
 While it's important that parents are aware of the potential risk, Dr. Adhikari explains that this study is not definitive.

-"The magnitude of the findings alone – a 2.5x increase in the risk of being diagnosed with diabetes after COVID – are worthy of further study," says Dr. Adhikari.
-"However, the report had some significant limitations that would be important to better understand how much of the risk was based on COVID‑19 infection in comparison to other risk factors."
+"These findings – that there is a 2.5x increase in the risk of being diagnosed with diabetes after COVID – are worthy of further study," says Dr. Adhikari.
+"However, the report had some significant limitations.
+Further research is needed to understand how much of this risk was based on COVID-19 infection, and how much risk can be attributed to other factors.”

-Dr. Adhikari explains that the study is based on medical claims data, which is helpful for seeing trends but not ideal for significant conclusions.
-Additionally, the report did not account for obesity, medications or other underlying conditions, which are all important factors for consideration.
+Dr. Adhikari explains that the study is based on medical claims data.
+This type of data can illuminate trends, but it may not explain why those trends happen or all of the factors involved.
+Additionally, the report did not account for obesity, medications or other underlying conditions that may play a role in developing diabetes.

-Are children with pre-existing diabetes at increased risk for COVID‑19 illness?
+Are children who have diabetes at increased risk for COVID‑19 illness?

 Monitoring your child after COVID‑19 infection